 Even newborn baby boys can experience this issue because they often receive excess estrogen (a female hormone) from their mothers.
 When gynecomastia is present in newborn baby boys, it is often referred to as having “breast buds”.
 These breast buds generally go away within a few months after birth, but they may sometimes last longer.

 Preteen boys often experience “breast buds” as well, prior to puberty.
 And in young men going through the actual stages of puberty, gynecomastia is also relatively common.
 Again, the issue generally disappears within half a year or sometimes up to two years.

-On the other hand, for some men, adulthood may be reached and gynecomastia is still an issue.
+On the other hand, for at least some reduction of men, adulthood may be reached and gynecomastia is still an issue.
 Again, this can usually be traced back to a hormonal imbalance.
 Sometimes, a cancer of the hormonal glands (adrenal, pituitary, etc.) can be the cause of this imbalance — or testicular or liver cancer.
 Regardless of the root cause, males with gynecomastia generally produce too much estrogen and not enough testosterone.